The best food for senior dogs

 Natural dog food: a good option

-Generally speaking, there are several types of dog food, the most common options being dry food, wet food, the BARF diet and homemade food .
+Generally speaking, there are several types of dog food, the most common options being: dry food, wet food, BARF diet and homemade food.

-Depending on our dog's needs and our financial and time capabilities, we'll choose one type of food or another.
-However, an important point to consider is the quality of the food we use to feed our furry friend.
+Depending on our dog's needs and our financial and time capabilities, we will choose one type of food or another.
+However, an important point to keep in mind is the food quality that we use to feed our furry friend.

 It's important to note that foods made with poor-quality ingredients can negatively affect your dog's health.
 Therefore, before selecting a brand of food or choosing a specific type of diet, it's best to consult a trusted veterinarian.